theSuckerPuncher/etch-a-sketch/README.md

 # Sketch

-<p>This is a sketch game made with HTML, CSS and JavaScript using only functions to manipulate the DOM tree.</p>
+<p>This is a simple sketch game made with HTML, CSS and JavaScript using only functions to manipulate the DOM tree.</p>
 <a href="https://thesuckerpuncher.github.io/Sketch/">Live Demo</a>
 <h4>Important:</h4>
 <p>Enabling Dark Reader makes the drawing laggy.<br>